aksrikanth/library-build-system/README.markdown

 The aim of this system is to ensure that the text is readable by itself and that other formats build on the text document and add appropriate features.

-Since the books are stored in plain text, this is suitable only for _ASCII prose_.
+Since the books are stored in UTF-8 encoded text, this is suitable only for straight text.
 There is no provision for anything more than the most *simple* formatting.
 It is possible, therefore that some books might require preprocessing and might lose some formatting.